Plan: Available: All plans

-- Each individual email is automatically stored under each client.
+- Each email is automatically filed under the correct client.

 Small Numbers of BCCs